fcambus/telize/README.md

 ## Installation

-Edit `nginx.conf` to add directives specifying the path to the GeoIP database files, within the http block :
+Edit `nginx.conf` to add directives specifying the path to the GeoIP database files, within the http block.

+### For IPv4 support only :

 	http {